Category:

 NEWS: Great interview with Write Into Print essential reading for those interested in more info about my process and plans.

-BREAKING NEWS: Fatal Exchange receives honors as one of the top books of the year at The Kindle Book Review.
+BREAKING NEWS: Fatal Exchange receives honors as one of the at The Kindle Book Review.

-ANOTHER COOL INTERVIEW: Just went live with @jambalian about writing, King of Swords, & my WIP, The Voynich Cipher.
+ANOTHER COOL INTERVIEW: Just went about writing, King of Swords, & my WIP, The Voynich Cipher.

 JOHN LESCROART INTERVIEW GOES VIRAL: My interview with NYT Bestseller John Lescroart got featured in prominent lifestyle periodical InClassicStyle.
 It’s a good one, so if you haven’t read it yet, check it out.
 Thoughts on process and craft.